-Table 2 presents the odds ratios obtained from running the ordered logit models for institutional, private and collective participation.
-For each form of political participation, we report a restricted model with only the gender dummy (Model 1), a model incorporating socioeconomic characteristics (Model 2), and a full model, including both socioeconomic characteristics and politically-relevant influences.6 A comparison of the models will allow us to identify whether gender discrepancies persist, and to what extent the set of controls can explain them.
+Table 2 presents the odds ratios obtained from running the ordered logit models for institutional, private, and collective participation.
+For each form of political participation, we report a restricted model with only the gender dummy (Model 1), a model incorporating socioeconomic characteristics (Model 2), and a full model, including both socioeconomic characteristics and politically-relevant influences.8 All models control for country fixed effects.
+A comparison of the models will allow us to identify whether gender discrepancies persist, and to what extent the set of controls can explain them.